+Aren’t there laws against Spam?
 Glad you asked!
-Way back in 2003 a federal anti-spam law went into effect in the United States.
-It’s known as the CAN-SPAM Act.
-The CAN-SPAM Act of 2003, signed into law by President George W. Bush on December 16, 2003, established the United States’ first national standard for the sending of commercial e-mail and requires the Federal Trade Commission (FTC) to enforce its provisions.
+Yes, the CAN-SPAM Act of 2003 (signed into law by President George W. Bush on December 16, 2003) established the United States’ first national standard for the sending of commercial e-mail and requires the Federal Trade Commission (FTC) to enforce its provisions.

 This Act regulates, to some extent: